 - Purge your craft area of things you don’t need and keep it clean this year. (😂) While this may be wishful thinking, an uncluttered, organized workspace will improve your productivity.
 Learn more in this post.

 Spend the rest of today drafting up some goals for your Silhouette or Cricut business.
-Tomorrow, I have some worksheets to help you achieve your goals.
+On Wednesday, I have some worksheets to help you achieve your goals.